ritik1290/bio-v2/README.md

 ---

-**Version 2 of my personal BIOS webpage.**
-A minimal single-page HTML project containing my biography and personal details.
-It’s fully open for viewing and sharing, but not for code reuse or modification.

----

 ## 📂 Contents
 *   `index.html` — The main webpage application (Unified Codebase)
 *   `ritikdhage_cv.pdf` — Professional Curriculum Vitae (External)